 “So,” she asks again, “really.
 We want to know.”

-My mind rewinds to a over a decade ago when I asked the very same question to a couple sitting on a park bench and holding hands on an Arizona morning.
+My mind rewinds to over a decade ago when I asked the very same question to a couple sitting on a park bench and holding hands on an Arizona morning.
 Both in their eighth decade of life, they both smiled and generously shared a few words of wisdom.

 “Don’t try and change the other person,” she said.
-“Learn to understand a you are different and respect that fact.”
+“Learn to understand you are different and respect that fact.”

 The man, somewhat stoic, revealed a tiny crack of emotion around his eyes as if to agree.

 The sun continued to rise, now breaking over the mountain range in the distance.